 The disfavor students showed for the selected course platform may have several reasons.
 The course platform limits users to few actions and it is difficult to promote cognitive learning styles in this environment.
 Students have no possibility to take notes and write them directly into the text, such as they do when taking notes reading a paper copy.
-In our course platform the note function opens an additional browser window and lists all the notes of the entire course on sheets per course page.
+Figure 5 shows course platform's note function.
+The note function opens an additional browser window and lists the all the notes of the entire course on sheets per course page.